nobodyoffc/FchChain-parser/README.md

 FreeChain is a database of Freecash blockchain information.

-Besides general blockchain information, some important special information is also reached form FreeChain (see [Features](features)).
+Besides general blockchain information, some important special information is also reached from FreeChain (see [Features](features)).

 The data of FreeChain is parsed from Freecash blockchain data files begining with blk00000.dat, and keeping up to date.